department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/help-users-to/recover-from-errors.md

 - If it still doesn’t work, …
 - If you have questions about your VA benefits, …

-**Note:** When you create a new error message with a contact option, you’ll need coordinate with the Veteran Support team.
-Tell that team what triggers the error, the recovery steps, and how contact center staff can help people troubleshoot or resolve the problem.
-If you're launching a new product, you can include this information in the product guide.
-Otherwise, you can contact them via this Slack channel: vsp-contact-center-support.
+**Note:** When you create a new error message with a contact option, you’ll need to coordinate with the Veteran Support team.
+Tell that team what triggers the error, what the recovery steps are, and how contact center staff can help people troubleshoot or resolve the problem.
+If you’re launching a new product, you can include this information in the product guide.
+Otherwise, you can contact the Veteran Support team via this Slack channel: vsp-contact-center-support.

 **Problem:** Person needs technical help navigating VA.gov or using an online tool or form
 - **Recovery step:** Call MyVA411